Merry we meet - Merry we meet - Merry we meet

 to Nancy seriously deteriorated and they separated permanently in 1927.

 on poetry.
 As Riding recuperated in

-1927; and New York: Doubleday, 1928), and ‘A Pamphlet Against Anthologies’ (London:
+1927; and New York: Doubleday, 1928), and “A Pamphlet Against Anthologies”

-(London: Jonathan Cape, 1928) and as ‘Against Anthologies’ (New York:
+(London: Jonathan Cape, 1928) and as “Against Anthologies” (New York:

 Doubleday, 1928), both of which became influential books on modern literary

 more books followed: “Mrs.

-Trench, Trubner, 1928) and ‘The Shout’ (London: Mathews & Marrot,
+1928) and “The Shout” (London: Mathews & Marrot, 1929) before he

 Jonathan Cape and Smith, 1930; revised.
+Re-issued

-by New York: Doubleday, 1957; London: Cassell, 1957; and
+by New York: Doubleday, 1957; London: Cassell, 1957; and Penguin: Harmondsworth,

 unhappy time at school, his horror and disillusionment of war, and the end of

 his marriage to Nancy.
 While the

 notably Siegfried Sassoon and another poet Edmund Blunden.

-The success of ‘Good-Bye to all That’ allowed Graves the means to escape
+success of “Good-Bye to all That” allowed Graves the means to escape

 from England, a country he had long been dissatisfied with and move with Laura

 Riding to the little village of Deya in Majorca.
 There in a secluded area just outside of the village, he

 built him himself a house and set himself up as a full time writer.

 Deya in Majorca

 1936 at the start of hostilities brought on by the Spanish Civil War, Graves and

 Riding where forced to leave Majorca.
 After

 for a time in London were their relationship began to deteriorate.